Election 2024: What are Labour and the Conservatives key manifesto policies?

-General Election 2024: What are the key Labour and the Conservative manifesto promises?
+General Election 2024: What are the key Labour and Conservative manifesto policies?

 Rishi Sunak has called a snap general election for July